What is RegTech?

 By creating complex, hyper-efficient systems by which banks can coordinate with regulatory bodies, RegTech has saved financial institutions immensely in both time and money.
 By outsourcing compliance mechanisms to intelligent systems that conduct oversight at a fraction of the time that legacy systems did, banks can avoid fines and potentially disastrous consequences which arise from unsustainable investment trends and/or illegal activity which, without the assistance of RegTech, went easily undetected in the past.

 Some of the irregularities that RegTech firms tailor their technology to detect include money laundering, data breaches, hacks, and other potential catastrophes.
-By detecting these threats with more frequency earlier in the regulatory process, banks minimize risk to their portfolios and investors while also avoiding the cost from lost funds and data breaches.
+By identifying these threats with more frequency earlier in the regulatory process, banks minimize risk to their portfolios and investors while also avoiding the cost from lost funds and data breaches.

 “By harnessing technology to improve and optimize a financial institution’s ability to comply with its regulatory requirements and automate the regulatory compliance process as much as possible, RegTech has the potential to bring huge benefits and cost savings to the investment management industry.”
 Dwyer added.